 There's a lot of crypto exchanges out there and a lot of them either offer a terrible experience, have poor track records with user funds or worse.
 To help people get started on their crypto journey, here's a list of what are, in my experiences, the best cryptocurrency exchanges.
 I'll work on in-depth reviews for each of these and link them when available.

-Best Overall: Binance
+Best Overall (Runner Up): Binance

 Binance is one of the top volume exchanges out there and one of the few that has only grown during the bear market.
 Withdrawals/deposits are generally quick, trading fees are some of the cheapest out there when using BNB and the selection of altcoins is pretty much unparalleled.
 Margin trading and futures have also rolled out recently meaning it offers something for everyone.
 However, the big issue with Binance is it is still lagging behind competitors when in comes to order types.
 They did recently add OCO orders which allows you to set a limit order and stop-loss at the same time, but it's only available on desktop and there are still no trailing orders.
 It also offers margin trading and future select pairs so there's something for everyone.